 Liquidity risk is the risk that an entity will encounter difficulty in meeting its obligations associated with financial liabilities.
-The Organization's exposure to liquidity risk relates to accounts payable and accrued liabilities and the loan payable and arises from the possibility that the timing and amount of its cash inflows will not be sufficient to enable it to meet its financial obligations as they become due.
+The Organization's exposure to liquidity risk relates to accounts payable and accrued liabilities and arises from the possibility that the timing and amount of its cash inflows will not be sufficient to enable it to meet its financial obligations as they become due.
 Management believes this risk is minimized through regular review of expected cash flows.